Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: The employer wants us to have work visas.
 How do we do this?

 A: It is difficult to get a work visa in the U.S. unless you can prove there are no U.S. workers available to do the job.
 With the situation you describe, you will not be able to get working visas.
 If the consul believes a person is coming to work, no visitor visa will be issued.
-Being from the UK, if you can save enough so that you do not have to work, then you can come here with a visa waiver and stay for 90 days.
+Being from the UK, if you can save enough to not have to work, then you can come here with a visa waiver (such as ESTA) and stay for 90 days.
+This applies to temporary tourism or business visits, but not employment.

 Q: Are summer jobs available in the U.S. for students?

 A: Some jobs are available for camp counselors, restaurant waiters, summer resort workers, and others.
-Contact the Council on International Educational Exchange (CIEE) http://www.ngws.org/service/ or the United States Information Agency (U.S.IA).
+Contact the Council on International Educational Exchange (CIEE) or the United States Information Agency (USIA) to explore programs such as J-1 summer work travel visas.

 A: A person cannot change in the U.S. to another visa if they entered with a visa waiver (Exception: If the person married a U.S. citizen, then they could apply for a green card here even with a visa waiver).
-If someone had the required university degree and a firm job offer from a U.S. company while here, they could arrange for an H1 work visa, then go back to the home country to apply for the H1 visa from the U.S. consul.
-If the person had entered with a B2 tourist visa, they could apply to change to another visa while still in the U.S..
+If someone has the required university degree and a firm job offer from a U.S. company while in the country, they can arrange for an H1 work visa and then return to their home country to apply for the H1 visa at the U.S. consulate.
+If the person had entered the U.S. with a B2 tourist visa, they could apply to change to another visa while still in the country through a process called a change of status.

 Q: I have a Bachelor’s degree in business administration.
 Now I am working at a car rental company as an operations manager.
 I would like to apply for an H1-B visa.
 Am I qualified?

-A: If the employer can show that in the car rental industry an operations manager usually requires at least a bachelor’s degree to qualify for the job, then you can qualify for an H-1B visa.
-If you are in legal status and if the H-1 is approved, you can change to H1 status here.
-If not in legal status, then you have to pick up the visa outside the U.S..
-Here is a word of caution: A person who has been in the U.S. and has been out of legal status for more than 6 months can be barred from re-entry to the U.S. for several years.
+A: If the employer can show that in the car rental industry, an operations manager usually requires at least a bachelor’s degree to qualify for the job, then you can qualify for an H-1B visa.
+If you are in legal status and if the H-1 is approved, you can change to H-1 status here.
+If not in legal status, then you have to pick up the visa outside the U.S. A word of caution: A person who has been in the U.S. and has been out of legal status for more than 6 months can be barred from re-entry to the U.S. for three to ten years under INA §212(a)(9).

 Q: In regard to getting an H-1 visa that is needed to return to the U.S., is it possible to get this visa while in the U.S.?
 If not, is it possible to get it from the U.S. consulate in the Bahamas?

-A: The visa must be applied for outside the U.S..
-The U.S. consul in the Bahamas does not accept applications unless the person resides in the Bahamas.
+A: The visa must be applied for outside the U.S. The U.S. consul in the Bahamas does not accept applications unless the person resides in the Bahamas.
+In most cases, the visa must be processed at the U.S. consulate in your home country or another consulate where you have legal residence.

 Q: I was born in Spain and can buy a Children’s Day Care business for $80,000.
 We would like to buy it and work in it.
 Is there a way to do this?